 It is up to you whether you want to you the mouthwash or not.
 Orthodontists say that the use of good fluoride toothpaste is enough to ensure oral care.
 It has clinically proven that anti-cavity fluoride rinses are successful in killing up to 50 percent germs along with bacteria that cause oral diseases and make the mouth clean and fresh but still research has proved that the use of such antibacterial and anti-plaque mouth rinses are less effective than rinsing the mouth with water.
 They don’t ensure proper oral care against mouth diseases.

 Due to this reason, many orthodontists are doubtful about the worth of these anti-plaque rinses.
 They have proved to be only 20 to 25 percent effective in protecting the mouth from diseases along with keeping it fresh.
 Their use can be harmful as they usually cover the indication of an oral disorder.

 Mouth rinses are not free of side effects.
-Intensity of the side effect is based on the type of product that you are using.
-Antiseptic mouth rinses containing almost 26 percent of alcohol may cause burning in your teeth, checks and gums.
-Mouth rinses containing high quantity of alcohol may cause mouth sore, mucosal erosions, mouth numbness, sensitivity of roots etc. Excessive intake of the anti-cavity fluoride rinses may cause fluoride toxicity.
+The intensity of the side effect is based on the type of product that you are using.
+Antiseptic mouth rinses containing almost 26 percent of alcohol may cause burning in your teeth, cheeks and gums.
+Mouth rinses containing high quantity of alcohol may cause mouth sore, mucosal erosions, mouth numbness, a sensitivity of roots etc. Excessive intake of the anti-cavity fluoride rinses may cause fluoride toxicity.
 There is always a possibility that these rinses may get swallowed unintentionally.
 Therefore, children must use mouthwashes under the direction of adults, specifically parents.
-Thus, if you sense an unfavorable reaction with the use of any mouthwash, then you must stop using it immediately or must consult a dentist.
+Thus, if you sense an unfavourable reaction with the use of any mouthwash, then you must stop using it immediately or must consult a dentist.